 It affects us on the most fundamental level of consciousness.
 Pluto is like a powerful ocean wave that destroys sandcastles we’ve created.
-It is the force that rips away our Neptunian playthings: mental fantasies and avoidance of reality to enjoy “one more day in the sun”, rather than deal with the unflattering truth of the way things are.
+It is the force that rips away our Neptunian playthings: mental fantasies and avoidance of reality to enjoy “one more day in the sun”.
+It forces us to deal with the unflattering truth of the way things are.
 Pluto is the ultimate equalizer.

 Libra is symbolized by scales, representing beauty, symmetry, balance, and fairness.
-Imagine a peaceful lake or a home with perfect feng shui that creates a sense of harmony, that is Libra’s aesthetic.
+Imagine a peaceful lake or a home with perfect feng shui, that is Libra’s aesthetic.
 It’s natural placement is the 7th house, which concerns close relationships with significant people in our lives, usually our mate.
-Libra represents the embodiment of all the qualities within ourselves, both positive and negative, that we project from and thus place upon someone else.
+Libra represents the embodiment of all the qualities within ourselves, both positive and negative, that we project and thus place upon someone else.

 With Pluto in Libra, much of our motivation, both intentionally and at an unconscious level is to create balance of power in our relationships.
-Initially, we may do this ineffectually by operating from our concepts of “what is fair”, yet our concept of fairness is often founded on personal biases.
-When we relate from our biases it leads to a Plutonian power struggle, compelling us to take more from others than we should, and alternately less than we deserve.
+Initially, we may do this ineffectually by trying to enforce fairness from our own personal biases and wounds.
+This leads to a Plutonian power struggle, compelling us to take more from others than we should, and alternately less than we deserve.